delight-dev/delight-dev.github.io/Tutorials/Lists.md

 ## Introduction

-This tutorial goes over how to work with and present static and dynamic lists of data through the [List](../Api/Views/List) view.
-It shows how to bind collections of data to the List and how to handle common operations such as item selection, adding and updating.
+This tutorial goes over how to work with the [List](../Api/Views/List) view.
+It shows how to create static lists, dynamic lists, virtualized lists, flow lists and more.
+It demonstrates how to bind collections of data to the List view and how to handle common operations such as item selection, adding and updating.
 There are a number of other views that can present dynamic list data such as the [ComboBox](../Api/Views/ComboBox) and [TabPanel](../Api/Views/TabPanel) but most of the information in this tutorial will be applicable to those views as well.